 Key messagesRead our guidance on Key messages before continuing

-- One study evaluated the effects of planting riparian buffer strips on bat populations.
-The study was in the UK.
+- We found no studies that evaluated the effects of planting riparian buffer strips on bat populations.

-Uncultivated strips of vegetation at the edge of waterways are often used to help reduce pollution entering the water within agricultural and forestry systems.
-These buffer strips may therefore help to protect riparian foraging habitats for bats.
+Vegetation may be planted at the edge of waterways to reduce the amount of pollution entering the water within agricultural and forestry areas, and help protect riparian foraging habitats for bats.

 For a similar intervention, see ‘Prevent pollution from agricultural land or forestry from entering watercourses’.
-See also ‘Threat: Biological resource use – Logging & wood harvesting – Retain or restore buffers around watercourses in logged areas’ for studies that retain riparian buffers as habitat for bats.
+See also ‘Threat: Biological resource use – Logging & wood harvesting – Retain riparian buffers in logged areas’ and ‘Threat: Agriculture – All farming systems – Retain riparian buffers on agricultural land’ for studies that retain riparian buffers as habitat for bats.